hellochmi/hellochmi/about.markdown

 Thanks for visiting my page.

-I'm Michelle Chung.
-I recently graduated with my B.A. in Applied Mathematics and am currently enrolled at Georgia Tech for an M.Sc. in Computer Science.
+I'm Michelle.
+I am currently enrolled at Georgia Tech for an M.Sc. in Computer Science and graduated with a B.A. in Applied Mathematics at CUNY Queens College.

 In my free time, I enjoy reading, writing (badly), exercising, tidying, and spending time with friends.